-But really, all there is to this dish is boiling the pasta, tossing the sauce ingredients into a metal bowl, then tossing in the drained pasta.
+But really, all there is to this dish is boiling the pasta, tossing the sauce ingredients into a big bowl, and then tossing in the drained pasta.
 It’s a stress-free party dish, or even just your dinner tonight.

-The pasta shapes that best complement this sauce are small shaped pieces like rotini, penne, fusilli, and gemelli; these shapes hold the sauce.
+The pasta shapes that best complement this sauce are small-shaped pieces, like rotini, penne, fusilli, and gemelli; these shapes hold the sauce.
 Again, quality makes a big difference here.
-Now’s a time to spring for something better than plain-wrap spaghetti.
+Now’s the time to spring for something better than plain-wrap spaghetti.
 However, if it’s all you have, you’ll still be eating well.

 Lemony Ricotta Pasta with Basil

-In a metal bowl wide enough to fit over the top of the pot, mix together the ricotta, Parmesan, olive oil, juice and zest of lemon, salt, and black pepper.
-When there are about 2 minutes remaining in the pasta's cooking time, place the bowl over the pot and slowly stir the ricotta and other ingredients.
+Place the ricotta, Pecorino or Parmesan, lemon zest, lemon juice, salt, and black pepper in a large heatproof bowl and stir to combine.
+When there are about 2 minutes remaining in the pasta's cooking time, place the bowl over the pot and slowly stir the ricotta mixture.
 You should see it loosening as it warms.